Yamato-Security/suzaku/terraform/README.md

 # Run Suzaku on AWS ECS Fargate

-This repository provides the Terraform configuration and execution steps to run [Suzaku](https://github.com/Yamato-Security/suzaku), a digital forensics and threat detection tool, on AWS ECS Fargate.
-The flow includes setting up infrastructure, running Suzaku against CloudTrail logs stored in S3, and tearing down the infrastructure afterwards.
+This repository provides the Terraform configuration and execution steps to run Suzaku on AWS ECS Fargate.
+The flow includes setting up the infrastructure, running Suzaku against CloudTrail logs stored in S3, and tearing down the infrastructure afterwards.

 ---